Take Over 2024

 Take Over is an opportunity to take charge of the gallery and stage a short exhibition in order to try new ways of curating and exhibiting outside of the studio context.
 Your exhibition will be open to the public, and you will be able to gain valuable feedback from a wide range of visitors.
-We’re looking for four artists or groups to each stage an individual exhibition during February / March 2022 as part of SAW’s annual Take Over programme.
+We’re looking for three artists or groups to each stage an individual exhibition during February / March 2023.

-The majority of exhibitions at Shieldfield Art Works are initiated by SAW’s team, however, we have a commitment to support and encourage both students and emerging artists*.
-To complement SAW’s own programme, we have two months of Take Over when we work with exhibition proposals which we feel demonstrate the talent of emerging artists and reflect SAW’s ethos.
+Take Over is part of SAW’s commitment to support and encourage both students and emerging artists*.
+To complement SAW’s own programme of exhibitions, we have two months dedicated to Take Over.
+We work specifically with exhibition proposals which we feel demonstrate the talent of emerging artists and reflect SAW’s ethos.

 The SAW team will offer support throughout the process, but this must be coupled with an enthusiastic level of commitment from the successful artist/s.
 It is expected that applicants will have a pre-existing body of work, which will form the majority of the exhibition, but we are also open to additional work that is developed in the run up to the show or event.
 We welcome both group and individual applications.

 Slot 1: 29 January – 15 February 2024

 Slot 3: 11 March – 28 March 2024

-- Two exhibition periods will be allocated to students or emerging artists who have not had the opportunity of a university arts education.
+- One or two exhibition periods will be allocated to students or emerging artists who have not had the opportunity of a university arts education.
 These are free of charge.

-- Two exhibition periods are allocated to emerging artists.
+- One or two exhibition periods are allocated to emerging artists.
 These are at the highly discounted rate of £200.

 - We accept both group and solo proposals.